brycewray/hugo-site/content/posts/2022/03/using-dart-sass-hugo.md

 - The scripts near the bottom that start with either `dev:` or `prod:` make Sass and Hugo, respectively, do their usual thing in the appropriate mode, whether development or production.
 They're called by&nbsp;.&nbsp;.&nbsp;.
 - .&nbsp;.&nbsp;. `start` (for development) and `build` (for production), with each using `npm-run-all` to run multiple scripts with one command.
 - `devsass` is for development mode, and uses Sass to generate the `assets/css/index.css` file[^ignore] for Hugo Pipes to "see."[^themes] `prodsass` is like `devsass`, except for production, and thus we give it `devsass`'s functionality **plus** minifying the generated CSS.[^minify]
 - And, just for good measure, `clean` deletes[^rimraf] any `public` folder that a previous Hugo build might have left behind.
-This obviously is irrelevant for production---although definitely **quite** relevant for development---but I always include it to avoid occasional flashes of weirdness.
+This obviously is irrelevant for production --- although definitely **quite** relevant for development --- but I always include it to avoid occasional flashes of weirdness.
 It doesn't hurt anything and, besides, Ya Nevah Know.

 [^ignore]: Incidentally, you may want to add `./assets/css/index.css` to your project's top-level [`.gitignore` file](https://git-scm.com/docs/gitignore), since there's no need to track this temporarily generated file; in the `build` script, the `prodsass` part generates it at the host on each build.